 Today, electronics are germ collectors.
-Ghastly amounts of germs collect on cell phones, touchscreens, and remotes.
+Ghastly amounts of germs collect on cell phones, touchscreens, and TV remotes.
 It is important that the healthcare environments' vital pathogens are not spread from patient to patient.
-Inquire about features such as anti-microbial paint coatings or if the screen and shell can hold up to rigorous, daily sanitation with medical-grade cleaning solutions for years.
+Inquire about features such as anti-microbial paint coatings or if hospital TVs are designed for repeated cleaning.
+Watch this PDi video for more on how to clean hospital TVs properly:

 Hassling with technology is the worst.
 Before you purchase any new technology make sure you and your staff can manage the devices easily so you save time and money getting this initiative off the ground.

-Find out if the medical-grade TVs have USB-cloning that will allow your team to copy the TV settings with ease.
-Even better, ask if cloud-based, remote management is available so your staff can adjust settings without leaving the office or entering the patient room to make changes.
+Find out if the medical-grade TVs have USB-cloning or remote device management that will allow your team to copy the TV settings with ease.
+US-based PDi offers GENiO cloud-based, remote management so your staff can adjust settings without leaving the office or entering the patient room to make changes.
 Look into how far the setting controls go.
 For example, you can look at programmable volume limiters - so you can control noise levels on certain floors and times.

 Patient TVs are more than just an entertainment solution.

 They’re a key part of the overall patient experience.
 Just as personal technology has advanced, though, most patients expect their hospital TVs to have many different features.
 This might mean patient education videos, or simply games and relaxation options.
-By expanding the options in a medical-grade TV, you can offer your patients more choices.
+Smart hospital TVs and touchscreens by PDi help you to better engage patients your way with an affordable way to expand the options in a medical-grade TV to offer your patients more choices.

 It is no secret that healthcare environments are unpredictable and high stress situations can occur there.
 While no piece of technology is bulletproof, search for a TV that is as tough as you can find as insurance for "off the wall" situations.